Emergency Release from Jails and Prisons during COVID-19 and Coronavirus

 Inmates in pretrial detention due to inability to pay the bond have a particularly strong case for release during COVID-19.
 If the court would have released the person if the person could have paid the bond, then detention might not actually be required as a community protection measure, especially in the face of a public health crisis.
 The State Appellate Defender Office has resources on filing emergency motions for reconsideration of bond in light of COVID-19.

-Additionally, inmates who are in county jail because of a probation violation can petition the court for release by asking that the probation order be changed in light of the coronavirus outbreak.
+Additionally, inmates who are in county jail on a probationary sentence, or because of a probation violation, can petition the court for release by asking that the probation order be changed in light of the coronavirus outbreak.
 Courts can amend a probation order “in form or substance at any time.”
 MCL § 771.2(5).

 One potential avenue is the Michigan statute allowing for a 25% reduction in an existing sentence if an inmate’s “conduct, diligence, and general attitude merit such a reduction.”
 MCL § 801.257.
 The State Appellate Defender Office has some sample resources on this avenue on its COVID-19 resource page.